Welcome to Girl Scouts!

 - Entrepreneurial Product Programs

-Funds earned during these programs are held by the Service Unit for each individual girl.
+Funds earned during these programs are held by the Product Program Office at Council for each individual girl.
 These credits can be used for GSMIDTN sponsored programs or events, items from The Cabin retail shop, GSMIDTN camp fees, and Take Action projects.
-Girls may contact the Service Unit when they are ready to take a trip, attend an event, or are working on their Girl Scout Bronze, Silver, or Gold awards.
-Product programs ultimately help to support the overall operation of each local Girl Scout Council.
+Girls may contact the Product Program Office when they are ready to take a trip, attend an event, or are working on their Girl Scout Bronze, Silver, or Gold awards.
+Individual Girls will email Tracy Tudder, firstname.lastname@example.org or Kathleen Roder, email@example.com to request their earned credits for their sponsored program or event.

 - Events and Outings